desertrat-io/tortle/README.md

 Tortle is built (as of writing) on:

-- Java 11 (Oracle)
-- Play Framework 2.8
+- PHP 7.4
+- Laravel 8.*
-- Twirl
+- Livewire
-- MySQL
+- Postgres
-- SCSS
+- TailwindCSS
-- VueJS
+- Vue

+I opted to not use Alpine.js for personal preference reasons.

 Contact: [Mike](mailto:mike@desertrat.io)